Suuringo/polar-serial-to-keyboard/README.md

 ## Why is this even needed

-YSoft's card readers' integrated USB keyboard mode emulates key strokes on EN/US keyboard layout, which doesn't work with Polar's terminals, which are set to FR.
+YSoft's card readers' integrated USB keyboard mode emulates key strokes on EN/US keyboard layout, which doesn't work with Polar's terminals, which are set to the FR layout.